 The most commonly used type of mapping can be started using the FILE > STANDARD MAPPING menu item.
-The results are calculated based on the direct sound field and the statistical room acoustics using the given reverberation time.
+The results are calculated based on the direct sound field and the statistical room acoustics using the given reverberation time (see also 17.2).
 This type of mapping is usually fast but it is not very accurate for rooms that do not satisfy statistical conditions, i.e., which have no uniform diffuse sound field.